-At first she concocted and compiled natural ointments which she developed at home as per her family and friends' needs.
+At first, she concocted and compiled natural ointments which she developed at home, according to the needs of her family and her immediate surroundings.

 When she saw that the ointments were useful, and the users were happy, Hava decided to start a business, called BeReshit, and today she creates and sells a number of self-made products.

 Tamir Schwartz - Father of a Student and Entrepreneur

 Tamir's daughter is in the 1st grade.
 He worked 3 years on a project born out of the real estate crisis in 2008.